-Toast is one of those things that's surprisingly personal to every individual — exactly how browned you want yours, with what degree of crispiness and chewiness, is down entirely to personal preference.
+It's fair to say that people can be pretty picky about their toast.
+It's one of those things that's surprisingly personal to every individual — exactly how browned you want yours, with what degree of crispiness and chewiness, all these variables matter.

 Despite that, one of the more annoying features of many kitchens is a toaster that doesn't quite toast evenly or is hard to control accurately.

 So many of us put up with that sort of foible for too long before accepting that we need a new toaster.